mkbabb/genetic-optimization/README.md

 ## Usage Scenario

-A typical usage scenario for a genetic algorithm involves the following steps:
+A typical usage scenario befitting of a genetic algorithm involves the following steps:

--   First, the user defines the fitness function, which evaluates the quality of a given solution matrix, `X`.
+-   First, define a fitness function, which evaluates the quality of a given solution matrix, or chromosome, `X`.
--   Next, the user configures the genetic algorithm by specifying the population size, the number of generations, the selection, crossover, and mutation methods, and other hyperparameters.
+-   Next, configure the population size, the number of generations, the selection, crossover, culling, and mutation methods, as well as other [hyperparameters](config.toml).

--   The user then provides the initial population of candidate solutions, which can be randomly generated or based on some heuristic or prior knowledge.
+-   Provide the initial population of candidate solutions, which can be randomly generated or based on some heuristic or prior knowledge.
 -   The genetic algorithm iteratively evolves the population, applying selection, crossover, mutation, and constraint handling operations to produce new generations of candidate solutions.

 ## E-Rate School Partitioning